 29. Consent required for prosecutions

-Proceedings for an offence under this Act shall not be commenced without the consent in writing of the Commissioner of Health or a person authorised by him or her in writing for the purpose of this section.
+Proceedings for an offence under this Act shall not be commenced without the consent in writing of the CEO (Health) or a person authorised by him or her in writing for the purpose of this section.

+[Section 29 amended by No. 28 of 2006 s.
+288.]

 30. Penalties

 (1) A person who commits an offence under a provision of this Act specified in the Table to this subsection is liable —